syrilster/DesignPatterns/ElasticSearch/README.md

 | coming        | 1             |     1 |
 | fury          | 1             |     2 |
 | is            | 3             | 1,2,3 |

+Steps involved in search:
+* Look in the sorted dictionary and then return (intersect or union) the documents.
+* Index by lower casing the text and splitting or tokenizing based on white spaces.
+* For a prefix search - i.e starting with "c" its a binary search in the dictionary.
+* For wild card search like *ours --> ours, yours.
+* want to search for suffix?
+Then index the reversed words i.e suffix -> xiffus
+* Geo location data search ?
+Lucene converts this to a Geo hash
+* Numeric search?
+123 -> {1-hundreds, 12-tens, 123}
+* To handle searches with typo in phrases, ES uses Lucene's fuzzy queries based on Levenshtein edit distance.

+## Stored Fields
+* Key value store for Given a document search the content. i.e given a doc get the title of it.
+Example: ES by default stores the entire JSON source using this data structure.

+1. _source = {"words": "winter is coming ..."}
+2. _source = {"words": "ours is the ..."}
+3. _source = {"words": "The choice is yours ..."}

+* This is not helpful when you need to read millions of values from a field.
+Example: To sort or to aggregate.

+## Document Values
+* Highly optimized columnar store for storing values of the same type.
+* Used when you need to sort or aggregate millions of values.
+* Uses Field cache to have all values of a particular field loaded in memory.
+Example:

+1 : 14
+2 : 42
+3 : 33

 ------- Setup